 We are currently in the state of Kelantan which is Malaysia at its most Malayan, a center for Malay culture, crafts, and religion.
 We just found out today that there is a Sultan (traditional ruler) for each state.
 The kingship is rotated between these sultans every five years so everyone gets a turn.
 Like I said it’s mostly a traditional position since the country is governed by the Prime Minister (similar to those in British Commonwealth countries).
 The Sultans just buy expensive cars and drive really fast.

 Before we ventured out to the islands we spent 3 days at the beach town of Cherating, enjoying a local market and friendly Malay hospitality.
 The highlight for Linda was watching a giant green turtle haul itself onto the beach, lay 108 ping pong shaped eggs, cover them with sand and return to the sea.
-It was an exhausting 2 hour ordeal.
-Incredible act of nature.
+It was an exhausting 2-hour ordeal.
+An incredible act of nature.

 We love to hear from everyone and hope everyone is looking forward to summer fast approaching.
 Our travel days are flying by and will see everyone at home soon.